 As previously mentioned, the CP900 speakerphone is responsible for the two-way acoustic performance of the MVC300 II Teams.

 The CP900 is extremely small and compact, but let not size fool you.
 Its maximum power output is 7W, which is quite loud (even more so in small spaces).

 When tested, the CP900 made some very good impressions: the speaker delivers a crystal-clear sound; it is even quite nice for listening to music.

 The microphones were the other noticeable aspect.
-The CP900 uses its 6 microphones for detecting and delivering the high-quality speech.
+The CP900 uses its 6 microphones for detecting and delivering high-quality speech.
 They are allocated around the periphery of the speaker.
-This way, they are able to recognize and pick-up the voice from any given side.
+This way, they are able to recognize and pick up the voice from any given side.

 Each microphone’s pick-up range is 6.5 feet.
 With each pointed in every direction, this makes the CP900 ideal for a small round table.

 Also, the microphones boast AEC (Auto-Echo Cancellation) capacities.
 This prevents any echo-like noises from getting to the other side of the line.

 When we tested, the microphones delivered a clean and crisp speech to the other party.

 Overall, the CP900 is a reliable and clear-sounding speakerphone.
 It flawlessly fulfills its role within the MVC300 II Teams kit.

 The CP900 is also sold individually as a compact mobile accessor.
 More comprehensive info about this compact speakerphone can be found in the pbx.info review, entirely dedicated to the CP900.